chektien/dotfiles/README.md

 - `PlugInstall`
 - coc.nvim will install some extensions
 - the coc-settings.json file may differ on a mac vs raspi
-  - e.g., the clangd directory is auto in mac but manually set in raspi
+  - e.g., the clangd directory (TODO need to remove this sync in github)

 # git